-Gettle and his wife.
-Emilee, have built a thriving business off that early fascination.
-The Baker Creek Heirloom Seed Company carries a large selection of seeds from the 19th century and the Gettle's new book, The Heirloom Life Gardener, offers advice on how to save and grow heirloom vegetables.
+Gettle and his wife, Emilee, have built a thriving business off that early fascination.
+The Baker Creek Heirloom Seed Co. carries a large selection of seeds from the 19th century, and the Gettle's new book, The Heirloom Life Gardener, offers advice on how to save and grow heirloom vegetables.

-Gettle's own his interest in heirloom seeds — or seeds that are no longer cultivated — began early on, when he was just a kid flipping through seed catalogs.
+Gettle's interest in heirloom seeds — or seeds that are no longer cultivated — began early on, when he was just a kid flipping through seed catalogs.

-What's most striking about the vintage varieties Gettle has collected is just how different they look from what you see in grocery stores.
+What's most striking about the vintage varieties Gettle has collected is just how different they look from those in grocery stores.
 That difference, he says, reflects their history.